codeWithDrammzy/chart_room/README.md

 # chart_room
 student study room
-the chart room is a webapplication develop with python (django) allowing student to host a topic and have a discusion about it
+the chart room is a webapplication develop with python (django) allowing student to host a topic and have a discusion about
 ![Image](https://github.com/user-attachments/assets/0ba4b668-c642-4d70-8784-9835acb8f46c)